 Ask your teacher.
-If your school or college does not register students for the exam, you can find an exam centre near you using our website.
+If your school does not register students for the exam, your teacher or parents can find an exam centre near you using our website.

 3. What is the Notice to Candidates?

 It's a list of things you can and can't do in the exam room.
 Your exam centre will give you a copy, but you can also see a copy online.